WICG/view-transitions/explainer.md

 The steps taken by the browser during the transition are as follows.

-1. When a navigation is initiated on the old Document, create the following pseudo elements in the top layer[^1].
+1. When a navigation is initiated on the old Document, create the following pseudo-elements in the top layer[^1].
 Note that a shared element must not be nested inside another shared element :

     a.
-A container and child replaced element for each element with the sharedId attribute.
+A container pseudo-element and child replaced pseudo-element for each element with the sharedId attribute.
 These are identified via ::shared-container(#sharedId) and ::shared-old(#sharedId) respectively.

     b.
-A replaced element for the root/html element identified via ::shared-old(#root).
+A replaced pseudo-element for the root/html element identified via ::shared-old-root.

     c.
 The box hierarchy in the top layer stacking context is :

     ```
-    ├───shared-old(root)
+    ├───shared-old-root
     ├───shared-container(#header)
          ├───shared-old(#header)
     ```

 2. Apply the following UA stylesheet to the pseudo elements on the old page :
 ```
-// "root" is a reserved keyword for the html element.
-::shared-old(#root), ::shared-container(#header-id) {
+::shared-old-root, ::shared-container(#header-id) {
   position: fixed;
   top: 0px;
   left: 0px;
 }

-::shared-old(#root) {
+::shared-old-root {
   width: 100vw;
   height: 100vh;
   // The output of element() function on the root element.